 Marijuana Addiction Treatment

 At Nexus, treatment for marijuana use disorder and addiction is monitored by healthcare professionals and therapists who specialize in addiction medicine and recovery.
-We provide a safe and comfortable environment that allows clients to focus on their individual recovery process, while our clinical team provides tools and support to help clients achieve and maintain sobriety.

 While every treatment plan will be different, our clients recovering from marijuana addiction will have access to: